 I’ve been manufacturing and selling pillows for many years.
-In an effort to make the best products possible, I’m consistently buying and testing different types of pillows.
-I thought I’d tried almost everything, but recently someone asked me about cotton-filled pillows, “are they comfortable?”
+In an effort to make the best products possible, I’m consistently buying and testing different types.
+I thought I’d tried almost everything, but recently someone asked me about cotton filled pillows, “are they comfortable?”
 I honestly didn’t know.
 I’d never come across a cotton pillow, which seemed odd, given that cotton is one of most popular materials in the world.

 I don’t live under a rock, so I was already familiar with the texture of unspun cotton: it’s soft and compressible similar to other traditional pillow filling like down.
 It seemed safe to assume that a cotton-filled pillow would be reasonably comfortable.
-I committed to finding a high-quality cotton-filled pillow online.
+I committed to finding a nice one online.

-Given cotton’s ubiquity, I thought that cotton-filled pillows would be reasonably popular.
+Given cotton’s ubiquity, I figured that pillows filled with it would be reasonably popular.
 Apparently they once were, but advancements in technology introduced popular new synthetic pillow filling types like memory foam, and polyfill.
-These materials have relegated cotton to a minority position in the filling market.
+These materials have relegated cotton to a minority position as pillow filling.

-I’m not a fan of these modern petroleum-based pillow fillings.
+Note: I’m not a fan of these modern petroleum-based pillow fillings.
 Most are not biodegradable and some are potentially hazardous to your health.
-Thus, cotton-filled pillows seem like a good healthy and eco-friendly alternative that was worth trying.
+Thus, cotton-filled pillows seem like a good healthy and eco-friendly alternative.

 After a couple days, the pillow arrived at my door and my helpful children tore into the box for me.
-They’ve both slept on hefty buckwheat pillows their entire life, so this light and fluffy bed pillow was totally foreign to them.
-They were impressed, but I was a little more skeptical.
+They’ve both slept on hefty buckwheat pillows their entire life, so this light and fluffy thing was immediately impressive to them.
+I was a little more skeptical.

 How does it feel?
 Soft/Firm/Malleable?

 First, I was surprised that the pillow wasn’t more squishy.
 While “soft,” is an accurate adjective to describe cotton, relative to some other popular pillow fillings, it felt rather firm.
-Down and polyfill offer far greater compressibility.
+Down and polyfill, for example, offer far greater compressibility.